urbs-dev/codestral/README.md

 # codestral_init(apikey = "********************************")
 ```

+This function also sets some parameters for using the Mistral AI API
+properly.
+Once you get familiar with the package, you may customize
+those parameters.

-## Starting example
+## A simple example to start with

 Open a new text file and type: `"m: Hello world !"`.
 Leave your cursor
 at the end of the line.

-In the Rstudio toolbar, look for the `Addins` menu and click on
+In the Rstudio toolbar, look for the `Addins` drop down menu and click
-`Codestral code completion`.
+on `Codestral code completion`.

-The model answer should appear in your text file starting with `a:`.
+The model’s answer should appear in your text file starting with `a:`.

+In your console note that the function `codestral:::insert_addin()` has
+been called.

 ## Using codestral package

 ### Fill in the middle (FIM)

-To use the addin, position your cursor at the place you want the FIM to
+Place your cursor where you want the FIM code to appear and look for
-appear and look for `Codestral code completion` in the `Addins` list of
+`Codestral code completion` in the `Addins` drop down menu of `RStudio`.
-`RStudio`.

 When you click on the addin, the codestral answer is inserted.
 In the
 request, the prompt is the part of the script before the cursor, the